Higher Semiadditive Algebraic K-Theory and Redshift: Higher Cocartesian Structure

 \section{Higher Cocartesian Structure}

 Endowing a category $\CC \in \Cat$ with a symmetric monoidal structure is the same as providing a lift $\CC^\otimes \in \CMon[\Cat]$.
 If $\CC$ has finite coproducts, it has a \emph{cocartesian structure} $\CC^\cocart$ given by the coproduct.
-An Eckmann-Hilton style argument characterizes it as the unique symmetric monoidal structure that commutes with coproducts (in all coordinates together), namely satisfying
+An Eckmann--Hilton style argument characterizes it as the unique symmetric monoidal structure that commutes with coproducts (in all coordinates together), namely satisfying

-Building on \cite[Theorem 5.23]{Harpaz}, in this section we define the ($p$-typical) $m$-cocartesian structure, and in \cref{cocart-is-rest} we show that it enjoys the expected properties, which in particular gives a construction of the ordinary cocartesian structure.
+Building on \cite[Theorem 5.23]{Harpaz}, in this section we define the ($p$-typical) $m$-cocartesian structure as an $m$-commutative monoid structure, and in \cref{cocart-is-rest} we show that it enjoys the expected properties, which in particular gives a construction of the ordinary cocartesian structure.
+The results of this section feature in the definition of higher semiadditive algebraic K-theory in \cref{sa-k-def}, by preserving the $m$-commutative monoid structure afforded by the $m$-cocartesian structure.

 \begin{defn} The category of categories with a \tdef{($p$-typical) $m$-symmetric monoidal structure} is $\CMonm[\Cat]$.
 That is, an $m$-symmetric monoidal structure on $\CC \in \Cat$ is a lift $\CC^\otimes \in \CMonm[\Cat]$. \end{defn}